-This Section amends Section 658G of CCDBG to require a State receiving funds under this act to consider using a portion of any funds exceeding the amount of funds the State received to carry out this act for FY2003 to support payment rate increases in accordance with the market rate survey results; to support the establishment of tiered payment rates for providers; and to support payment rate increases for care for children in communities served by local educational agencies that have been identified for improvement under section 1116(c)(3) of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
+This section amends Section 658G of CCDBG to require a State receiving funds under this act to consider using a portion of any funds exceeding the amount of funds the State received to carry out this act for fiscal year 2005 to support payment rate increases; to support the establishment of tiered payment rates for providers; and to support payment rate increases for care for children in communities served by local educational agencies that have been identified for improvement under Section 1116(c)(3) of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
 6316(c)(3)).

-This Section also states that nothing in Section 106 shall be construed to require a State to take an action that the State determines would result in a reduction of child care services to families of eligible children.
+This section also states that nothing in section 106 shall be construed to require a State to take an action that the State determines would result in a reduction of child care services to families of eligible children.

-This Section also defines "payment rate" to mean the rate of State payment or reimbursement to providers for subsidized child care.
+This section also defines "payment rate" to mean the rate of State payment or reimbursement to providers for subsidized child care.